String theory in twistor space and minimal tension holography: The twistor sigma model for Euclidean

-The zero modes of the $SL(2,\R)$ currents form the M\"{o}bius generators on the boundary \cite{Eberhardt:2019ywk}, such that the location of a boundary coordinate $(x,\bar{x})$ can be shifted by the action of $(J^+_0,\bar{J}^+_0)$.
-Since we are restricted to transformations of the form $g \mapsto UgU^{\dagger}$, we must translate both coordinates simultaneously.
-The incidence relations will then give us the corresponding action on twistor space.
-For $g \in SL(2,\C)/SU(2)$, we write
+The zero modes of the $SL(2;\C)/SU(2)$ currents form the M\"{o}bius generators on the boundary \cite{Brown:1986nw,Maldacena:1997re,Maldacena:1998bw}, such that the location of a boundary coordinate $(x,\bar{x})$ can be shifted by the action of $(J^+_0,\bar{J}^+_0)$.
+Since we are restricted to transformations of the form $g \mapsto AgA^{\dagger}$, we must translate both coordinates simultaneously.
+The incidence relations then give the corresponding action on twistor space.
+Acting with $h_L=e^{xJ^+_0}$ on the left gives a right action of $h_R = \left( e^{xJ_0^+} \right)^{\dagger} = e^{-\bar{x}J_0^-}$.
+Using the parameterization of $g$ given in (\ref{eq:g_wakimoto}),